 About “Beyond The Edge” & The Successful Ascent of Everest

-In one of the great historical sacrifices, he elected to have Hillary and Norgay attempt the summit when he knew, while on the expedition, that he could not.
+In one of the tremendous historical sacrifices, he elected to have Hillary and Norgay attempt the summit when he knew, while on the expedition, that he could not.
 Even so, the Hillary Norgay team was not the first attempt, as it turned out they were the second-team.

 Consider the climb of Everest an earlier space race preceding the USA and Russian quest to land on the moon.
 This one promised as its reward to become immortalized as the first human representing the first nation to stand atop earth’s highest point.
-The competition surrounding the making of that summit in the post World War II climate and its psychological importance, cannot be underestimated.
+The competition surrounding the making of that summit in the post World War II climate and its psychological importance cannot be underestimated.

-Something so improbable over the decades as scaling “Mother Goddess of the Earth,” as the Sherpa’s call it, seizing romantic expeditions of dreams with outcomes ultimately causing dozens of deaths shares that fatal risk with space launches and flights.
+Something so improbable over the decades as scaling “Mother Goddess of the Earth,” as the Sherpa’s call it, and seizing romantic expeditions of dreams with outcomes ultimately causing dozens of deaths share that fatal risk with space launches and flights.
 Expeditions, as the one Hunt formed that included Hillary, understood the threats, while members were willing to absorb that fear yet perform at an extraordinary level.
 In doing so, their imagination reminds the mortal “we” accomplishments of magnitude include perils.

 Lessons Learned During The Ascent of Everest

 The lessons exhibited by Hillary and the team he accompanied offer significant guidance in life along with business development for those willing to understand just how it came about.
 Here are 12 reveals buried in this film–there are many more–that find application to our own lives when needs demand “going the extra distance.”